Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

 AR companies like Virtualitics can provide new ways to visualize these complex datasets, providing real value to decision-makers.

-AR adds life to static marketing mediums.
-It enables marketers to include 3D animations, video and targeted information into AR-based storefronts, brochures, posters, t-shirts, flyers, and billboards.
+Business marketing is an example of how augmented marketing can add life to static marketing mediums.
+It enables marketers to include 3D animations, video, and targeted information into AR-based storefronts, brochures, posters, t-shirts, flyers, and billboards.
 Doing so provides a lucrative and seamless experience to the targeted audience.

 AR is being used to virtually project a building on an empty piece of land before the building is constructed.
 Constructors are also measuring length and distance between objects using the tracking capabilities of augmented reality.